mgifford/drupal-security/src/drupal.rst

 Drupal functions.
 Check to see that you are running cron several times a day.
 For Drupal 7 and above, `if there is traffic to the site, cron jobs are run every 3 hours`_.
 The status page will tell you when the last time cron was run on the site.
-You may want to set up a Linux cron job using using Drush if you have either a low traffic site or have special requirements.
+You may want to set up a Linux cron job using Drush if you have either a low traffic site or have special requirements.

 To run cron on all of your sites in /home/drupal - from the command line enter